Reader Rabbit: History

 There is a Reader Rabbit themed attraction at Parken Zoo in Eskilstuna, Sweden, which replaced the longstanding and successful Phantom Land.
 Various audio-books have been released by Prelusion Games and Nordic Softsales, including titles such as Kalle Kunskap i Vilda Västern (Reader Rabbit in the Wild West) in 2010.
+Mindscape, the international division of The Learning Company following acquisitions in 2002, released a few games for the French market, including Lapin Malin: Initiation à l'anglais (Reader Rabbit: Introduction to English), a game designed to teach children the English language.
 The Brazilian Reader Rabbit, Coelho Sabido, is a trademark of Divertire Editora, a company active in the educational games market since 1998.

 In March 2004, LeapFrog and Riverdeep entered into a publishing and distribution agreement for Reader Rabbit.
 They planned a series of five e-books about phonics that would be released for the LeapPad learning system, but only three e-books were released by fall of that year.
 Some Reader Rabbit games were re-released for Nintendo Wii console in 2011.
-Houghton Mifflin Harcourt, the successor to Riverdeep after acquisitions and mergers, currently owns the license for the series and continues to sell the products through various distribution networks.
+As of 2017, Houghton Mifflin Harcourt, the successor to Riverdeep after acquisitions and mergers, was offering the products through various distribution networks on their website.
+In 2021, HarperCollins Publishers, a subsidiary of News Corp, purchased Houghton Mifflin Harcourt's books and media division, including all the rights to their video game intellectual properties.

 Design

 Plot and gameplay

 The series centers on the adventures of Reader Rabbit and his friends, including Sam the Lion and Matilda the Mouse.
-The grayish-blue Reader Rabbit is the protagonist of all the games.
-His wardrobe has included a red T-shirt and a red and blue striped sweater (similar to the Montreal Canadiens jersey, but without the logo).

 Generally, the series consists of point-and-click adventure games where the player must use their inventory and interact with characters to solve a series of puzzles.
-These puzzles were originally reading-based challenges but different titles focus on other subject areas.
-Visually, the game consists of a series of static screens which the player can navigate through by clicking on certain "travel" hot spots.
+These puzzles were originally reading-based challenges but different titles focus on other subject areas, such as math and spelling.
+Visually, the games consists of a series of static screens which the player can navigate through by clicking on certain "travel" hot spots.
 Other hot spots can trigger an interaction with a character, item, song, or mini-game.